happyprg/AvroSchemaRegistryConvertToESMapping/README.md

 It has some features.
-First, you should load Avro schema using Registry API or modify text on left panel Second, you should click "convert" button on right panel Finally, you can get converting result that Avro schema to Elasticsearch Mapping simplify
+Firstly, you should load Avro schema using Registry API or modify text on left panel Secondly, you should click "convert" button on right panel Finally, you can get converting result that Avro schema to Elasticsearch Mapping simplify

 ![Demo Image](docs/readme.png?raw=true "readme")